OrCHUK23/BlogWebsite/README.md

 ## Description
 This project is a blogging website developed using the Flask framework.
-It allows users to create accounts, write blog posts, add comments, and manage the content of the website.
+It allows users to create accounts, read blog posts and add comments to them.
 The website includes features like user registration, login, authentication, and authorization.

 ## Technologies Used